UbiquityRobotics/learn/software_reference/software_reference.md

 [Documentation](http://wiki.ros.org/dnn_detect)

-`dnn_detect` is a node that detects objects in an image stream using a Deep Neural Network.
+`dnn_detect` detects objects in an image stream using a Deep Neural Network.
 It publishes information about them, including their bounding box and object class name.